YetOpen/certbot-zimbra/README.md

 The domain to renew is automatically obtained with `zmhostname`.
 If you need customized domain name pass the `-H` parameter after `-d`.

+**Make sure you have a working mail setup (valid aliases for root or similar) to get crontab failure notifications.**

 ## Renewal using Systemd

+If you prefer systemd you can use these instructions.
 The example below uses the renew-hook which will only rerun the script if a renewal was successful and thus only reloading zimbra when needed.
+Sadly, systemd doesn't have a built-in on-failure mail notification function like cron does.
+One could write a service to do that via "OnFailure=".

 Create a service file eg: /etc/systemd/system/renew-letsencrypt.service